zongruxie4/godev/docs/MCP-ADD-TOOLS.md

 ## Benefits of This Architecture

-✅ **Complete Decoupling:** GoLite knows NOTHING about tool names or implementations
+✅ **Complete Decoupling:** TinyWasm knows NOTHING about tool names or implementations
 ✅ **Single Execution Path:** One generic executor handles ALL tools
 ✅ **Self-Contained Handlers:** Each tool brings its own metadata + execution logic
 ✅ **Zero Boilerplate:** No switch statements, no individual handler functions